United 2026 FIFA World Cup bid: Potential venues

-On August 15, 2017, the United Bid Committee released a list of 49 stadiums in 44 metropolitan markets across the three nations which will be considered for the official bid.
+On August 15, 2017, the United Bid Committee released a list of 49 stadiums in 44 metropolitan markets across the three nations to be considered for the official bid.
+Cities had to submit written proposals to the United Bid Committee by January 19, 2018, before being selected by the committee.
 The United Bid Committee planned to include 20–25 venues in the official bid, which was sent to FIFA in March 2018.
 Stadiums must have a capacity of at least 40,000 for group-round matches and at least 80,000 for the opening match and the final.

-On September 7, 2017, the United Bid Committee announced that a total of 41 cities (with 44 venues) had submitted bids marking their official declaration of interest to be included in the final bid: Almost a month later, on October 4, 2017, the list of cities was cut down to 32 with 35 venues.
-During U.S. Soccer's annual general meeting in Orlando in February 2018, Gulati revealed that the list of cities had been cut down to 26 with 29 venues.
+On September 7, 2017, the United Bid Committee announced that a total of 41 cities (with 44 venues) had submitted bids marking their official declaration of interest to be included in the final bid.
+Almost a month later, on October 4, 2017, the list of cities was cut down to 32 with 35 venues.
+During U.S. Soccer's annual general meeting in Orlando in February 2018, Gulati revealed that the list of cities had been cut down to 26 with 26 venues.

-On March 14, 2018, Vancouver, Minneapolis and Chicago all announced that they were dropping out as potential host cities.
+On March 14, 2018, Chicago, Minneapolis, and Vancouver all announced that they were dropping out as potential host cities.
 All three cities cited concerns over the financial transparency of being a host city and cited FIFA's unwillingness to negotiate financial details as reasons for their decisions; the bid committee announced the next day they had reduced the number of cities in the bid to 23.

-Cities had to submit written proposals to the United Bid Committee by January 19, 2018, before being selected by the committee.
+On July 6, 2021, Canada Soccer announced that Montreal had withdrawn its bid from the selection process, due to the Quebec provincial government withdrawing its support.
+On April 14, 2022, more than four years after dropping out, BC Place in Vancouver was announced as a replacement for Montreal.
+On April 21, 2022, Washington, D.C. announced that they were dropping out and merging their campaign with Baltimore’s M&T Bank Stadium.

-The official bid has proposed the main opening match be held in either the Azteca Stadium in Mexico City or at the Rose Bowl in the Los Angeles area, that all three host countries' teams would host their first matches on the first day of the tournament and that the final match be held at MetLife Stadium in the New York City area.
-The bid also proposed that the two semi-final matches would be held at AT&T Stadium in the Dallas/Fort Worth area and Mercedes-Benz Stadium in Atlanta.
-All of the other cities in the American portion of the bid are under consideration for quarter-final matches.
-The bid book proposal calls for Mexico and Canada to each host seven group-stage games, two matches in the round of 32, and one in the round of 16.
+The official bid proposed the main opening match to be held in either Azteca Stadium in Mexico City or at the Rose Bowl in the Los Angeles area, that all three host countries' teams host their first matches on the first day of the tournament and that the final match be held at MetLife Stadium in the New York City area.
+The bid also proposed that the two semifinal matches to be held at AT&T Stadium in the Dallas/Fort Worth area and Mercedes-Benz Stadium in Atlanta.
+All of the other cities in the American portion of the bid will be considered for quarterfinal matches.
+The bid book proposal called for Mexico and Canada to each host seven group-stage games, two matches in the round of 32, and one in the round of 16.